liamtbo/Fashion_mnist/README.md

 ![](img/cross_entropy/ce-eq.png)

-In this equation, *n* is the total number of items in the training data (*n* handwritten digits), *x* is each training image, *y* is the actual, and *a* is the predicted.
+In this equation, *n* is the total number of items in the training data (*n* clothing image), *x* is each training image, *y* is the actual, and *a* is the predicted.
 A benefit to the cross-entropy is that it avoids the issue of learning slowdown that quadratic cost has.

 ![](img/cross_entropy/ce-deriv1.png)
 ![](img/cross_entropy/ce-deriv2.png)